FedericoPozzoli/bahamas/docs/source/README.md

 **Bahamas: BAyesian inference with HAmiltonian Montecarlo for Astrophysical Stochastic background.**

 BAHAMAS is a Python package for the inference of stochastic gravitational wave background signals (SGWB) using Hamiltonian Markov Chain Monte Carlo (HMCMC) as implemented in [NumPyro](https://num.pyro.ai/en/stable/getting_started.html#what-is-numpyro), which relies on JAX for automatic differentiation and JIT compilation to GPU/CPU.
 BAHAMAS is under active development, so be aware of potential brittleness, bugs, and changes to the API as the design evolves.
+A reference description for the first BAHAMAS release is available at:

 ## Features